kyamagu/matlab-bdb/README.md

     bdb.stat     Get a statistics of the database. bdb.exists   Check if an entry exists.
-    bdb.compact  Free unused blocks and shrink the database.
+    bdb.compact  Free unused blocks and shrink the database. bdb.sessions Return a list of open session ids.

 ### Cursor API